Uniswap/docs/versioned_docs/version-V3/guides/swaps/multihop-swaps.md

 ## Introduction

-The examples below are implementations of the two styles of multi hop swapping available on v3.
+The examples below are implementations of the two styles of multi-hop swapping available on v3.
 The examples below are not production ready code, and are implemented in a simplistic manner for the purpose of learning.

 ## Setting up the Contract

-First we declare the solidity version that will be used to compile the contract, and the `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature we use when executing a swap.
+Declare the solidity version that will be used to compile the contract, and the `abicoder v2` to allow arbitrary nested arrays and structs to be encoded and decoded in calldata, a feature we use when executing a swap.

 ```solidity